omkar8603/devTinder/frontend/README.md

 - new Page - See All My Connections
 - new Page - See all My request
 - Feature - Accept/Reject Connection Request
+- Send/Ignore the user card from the feed
+- Signup New user
+- E2E testing

 Body